White minimalist kitchen.

 Getting Your Money From A Home Equity Loan

 Since home equity loans are lump-sum payments, your lender pays you your entire loan amount after the loan closes.
-Before you get your money, you should determine your budget.
+Before you get your money, you should determine your house budget.
 The amount of money you qualify for may be more than you need.
 Know how much you can repay on a monthly basis.

 Repaying A Home Equity Loan